talBarazani/Couponn/README.md

 -[Eclipse/Spring Tool Suit]

 ## connect the database to project
-your database shuold be at localhost:3306 you need to create schema calls-"coupons-app", the application will connect to that scheme and the jpa.dll will auto genrate the DB tabels when you will first play the application
+your database should be at localhost:3306 you need to create schema calls-"coupons-app", the application will connect to that scheme and the jpa.dll will auto generate the DB tables when you will first play the application

 ## Running the application locally